Add this

 HOW TO CONSERVE TIGERS, MAHARASHTRA STYLE .

 Whatever one may think of Mrs. Maneka Gandhi's politics one cannot but admire and commend her commitment to the welfare of animals, both wild and domesticated.
-Her passion for their protection overrides her political compulsions, as is being evinced these days by her taking up cudgels against both the Maharashtra and Odisha governments ( the former her own BJP entity) over the killing of the tigress Avni by the Forest Department, and seven elephants by electrocution in these states respectively.
+Her passion for their protection overrides her political compulsions, as is being evinced these days by her taking up cudgels against both the Maharashtra and Odisha governments ( the former her own BJP entity) over the killing of the tigress Avni by the Forest Department, and seven elephants by electrocution in these states, respectively.
 I have experienced her fierce loyalty for these mute creatures at first hand, in an encounter I am not likely to forget in a hurry.

 It was sometime in 2001 or 2002: she was a Minister in Mr. Vajpayee's cabinet and I was heading the Forest Department in Himachal.
-A crisis of sorts erupted when a Himalayan brown bear in Gopalpur Zoo caught some infection and in spite of all the attentions of our wild life veterinarians, its condition worsened, and it seemed to be slipping away.
+A crisis of sorts erupted when a Himalayan brown bear in Gopalpur Zoo in Kangra district caught some infection and in spite of all the attentions of our wild life veterinarians, its condition worsened, and it seemed to be slipping away.
 One day I received a direct call from Mrs. Maneka Gandhi; she herself was on the line, no protective shield of PS or PA.
 And boy! was she hopping mad!
 For the first few minutes she let me know exactly what she thought of me, the HP Forest department, and its vets.- and her opinions do not bear recounting.
-She wanted an immediate update on the bear's condition, and on being told of the discouraging prognosis, informed me that she was sending down two vets from the Zoo Authority of India to treat the bear; she also offered the advice that the HP vets could be assigned to treat bureaucrats!
+She wanted an immediate update on the bear's condition, and on being told of the discouraging prognosis, informed me that she was sending down two vets from the Zoo Authority of India to treat the bear; she also offered the advice that the Himachal vets could be assigned to treat bureaucrats!
 She slammed down the phone, and by next day her vets were at Gopalpur.
 The brown bear recovered, and we all slunk back to our respective offices, our tails demurely between our shaking legs.

 And so it is no surprise for me that, in this respect at least, she has not mellowed down in the least.
-And she is absolutely right, for the killing of Avni, a three year old tigress ( also known as T-I ) by the Maharashtra govt. is nothing but a cold blooded murder by the same department which was supposed to protect her.
+And she is absolutely right, for the killing of Avni, a three year old tigress (also known as T-I ) by the Maharashtra govt. is nothing but a cold blooded murder by the same department which was supposed to protect her.
 Avni's territory lay in the Yavatamal region, a scrub forest woefully lacking in a proper natural prey base.
 She was held responsible for the death of 13 villagers over the last two years, even though no autopsies were conducted on the dead to positively establish this charge.
 The Maharashtra Forest Department's [MFD] conclusion was based on " circumstantial" evidence, which in India is usually enough even to send a man to the gallows, so what chance does a poor tiger have against our bureaucracy?

 It is now clear that the MFD has been been grossly incompetent in managing this tigress and in taking the easy way out by simply killing her.
 And not just her- the MFD is probably guilty of the murder of three, not one, tiger: Avni's two nine month old cubs have not been since the 3rd of November; there is little hope for them for they are too young to survive without their mother.
 Here are some indisputable facts that have now emerged about the culpability of MFD and their favourite shikaris: